Treasury Management Announcements and Resources

 Fraud Trends and Prevention

 Fraud schemes and attacks represent a serious threat to your business and your customers.
 Fraud volumes continue to grow year-over-year, and electronic methods of generating payments are increasingly targeted.
-Scams such as fake invoices, business or government impersonation, tech support, and fake checks continue to grow, and perpetrators continue to target businesses.
-The Federal Trade Commission (FTC) has a resource page for small businesses with details on these scams and tools that your staff and customers can use to help protect themselves.
-2026 ACH Rule Amendments Summary and General Origination Information
+Scams such as fake invoices, business or government impersonation, tech support and fake checks continue to grow, and perpetrators continue to target businesses.
+The Federal Trade Commission (FTC) has a resource page for small businesses with details on these scams and tools that your staff and customers can use to help protect themselves.2026 ACH Rule Amendments Summary and General Origination Information

 The 2026 changes to the Nacha Operating Rules (“the Rules”), summarized below, are intended to enhance risk management within the Automated Clearing House (ACH) Network for all parties.
 This summary details the impact these rule changes may have on the most common types of corporate origination services but does not address all ACH Rule requirements and is not intended to replace the detailed analysis needed to determine the impact these changes may have on your specific organization.